Kilimanjaro And Malaria - Avoiding Infection In Tanzania

 3. Travel Advice

-Caused by the bite of a female anopheles mosquito, Malaria is a tropical infection that if not treated promptly, can be fatal.
-A major health scourge, Malaria is an endemic throughout much of Tanzania and we recommend anyone travelling with us to be aware of the infection and to seek medical advice before any trip to the country.
+Caused by the bite of a female Anopheles mosquito, malaria is a tropical infection that if not treated promptly, can be fatal.
+It is important to note that in most cases malaria is preventable and curable though.
+A major health scourge, malaria is an endemic throughout much of Tanzania and we recommend anyone travelling with us to be aware of the infection and to seek medical advice before any trip to the country.
+The best way to combat the risk of malaria is to take a prophylactic, avoid staying up late, sleep under a mosquito net and use insect repellent.

 You can also read our guide about how to take care of yourself on Kilimanjaro.